squidmin/bigquery-labs/README.md

 ```

 **Replace the following**:
-- `PROFILE_NAME`: the name of the profile to activate for the method execution.
+- `PROFILE_NAME`: the name of the profile to activate.
 - `PROJECT_ID`: the name of the GCP project ID to target.
 - `DATASET_NAME`: the name of the BigQuery dataset to target.
 - `TABLE_NAME`: the name of the BigQuery table to target.